satspatel/pip/Revision.md

+# Basic AF Revision Notes

+- Stuff that isn't in the BNF online

+## Public health

 ## Caldicott principles

-1. Justify
+1. Justify - purpose of the confidential information
 2. Only when necessary
 3. Use minimum necessary
 4. Limit access to need-to-know
 5. Those with access aware of responsibilities
 6. Use lawfully
-7. Responsibility to share is equal to responsibility not-to-share
+7. Responsibility to share is equal to responsibility to protect
 8. Inform patients/service users how information being used

 ## Beachamp and Childress principles